Capacity: 2,000 (Seats 500)

 Leave the M40 at Junction 2 and follow the A355 towards Slough and then take a left turn onto Parish Lane at The Indian Courtyard Restaurant and follow this road until it ends, turn right onto Windsor Road (B416) and follow this road until you reach a mini roundabout, take the second exit towards Slough Cemetery & Crematorium with Arbour Park will be on your left.

-Apart from Blue Badge holders, there is no parking available at Arbour Park on matchdays.
-For some larger games then free parking is made available to visiting supporters at St Joseph's School (SL2 5HW), the entrance to which is off Shaggy Calf Lane.
+There are a limited number of spaces available at Arbour Park itself, on matchdays, which are free.
+Parking is also available at the nearby Lynch Hill Enterprise Academy, off Stoke Road (SL2 5AY).
+For some larger games then free parking is also made available to visiting supporters at St Joseph's School (SL2 5HW), the entrance to which is off Shaggy Calf Lane.
 Otherwise, use a town centre car park and walk to the ground (around 15-20 minutes) or street parking, but not along Stoke Road that runs past the ground.

 Thanks to John Aitken for providing the directions.